Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Choosing the Right Channel

 Push notifications (via Slack, Discord, or mobile alerts): Best for items you are actively trying to purchase.
-Get an alert, open the Costco app or website, and buy immediately.
+Get an alert, open the Costco app or website, and complete the purchase.

 Email: Suitable for lower-urgency monitoring where you want to be informed but are not racing to purchase.
 Good for tracking Kirkland product restocks or general category monitoring.